What's the difference between Nitrile, Vinyl, & Latex Gloves?

 Glove Grade is determined by measuring Acceptance Quality Limit or AQL

 AQL is the measurement of the percentage likelihood of pinhole defects in a batch of disposable gloves.
 A predetermined number of gloves from a batch are selected and tested for water tightness - or leakage.
-The AQL rating represents the percentage of gloves that leaked in a batch of disposable gloves.
+The AQL rating represents the percentage of gloves per hundred that leaked in a batch of disposable gloves.

-Surgical gloves have an AQL of 0.65
+Surgical gloves require an 0.65 AQL or lower

 How can I tell if a glove is rated for food contact?